emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 --------------------

-1. `Fetch the pull request branch`_ to a local branch using the MPS durable branch naming convention, "branch/DATE/TOPIC".
+1. `Fetch the pull request branch`_ to a local branch using the MPS `durable branch naming convention`_, "branch/DATE/TOPIC".

    If the branch already has a conventional name, and it's in the `Ravenbrook MPS repo on GitHub`_ then fetch it with the existing